Jonathan Foster Murder: Where is Mona Nelson Now?

 Investigators initially blamed the conflicting accounts given by Angela and David Davis for causing the delay in the investigation.
 They did not divulge many details except for specifying that initially, the parents had said that Jonathan was with a babysitter only to alter their accounts into saying he was alone in the apartment.
 After extensively interviewing the family members and others, the police still couldn’t find a suspect.
 However, a surveillance camera near the site where Jonathan’s body was found gave police the breakthrough they were looking for in the case.

-In the video, the authorities stated, a silver pickup truck came to a halt near a ditch in front of a building on East Hardy around 6 pm on the day Jonathan went missing.
+In the video, the authorities stated that a silver pickup truck came to a halt near a ditch in front of a building on East Hardy around 6 pm on the day Jonathan went missing.
 The detectives further added that a woman stepped out of the vehicle and dumped a body on the ground out of the bed of the truck.
-Upon questioning the family members and the neighbors, the officials identified the person as Mona Yvette Nelson, reported to be an “acquaintance” of the family.
+Upon questioning the family members and the neighbors, the officials identified the person as Mona Yvette Nelson, who was reported to be an “acquaintance” of the family.

 Detective Mike Miller went on record to state, “We stumbled into a wealth of evidence that showed Jonathan’s body was burned at the residence, evidence that shows perhaps the tools he was burned with.”
 Moreover, a neighbor of Sharon stated how Nelson even was present while the family frantically searched for Jonathan on Christmas Eve of 2010.
-The investigators believed that Nelson is a “cold, soulless murderer” and predator and Jonathan was not her first act of violence against children.
+The investigators believed that Nelson was a “cold, soulless murderer” and predator, and Jonathan was not her first act of violence against children.
 Thus, Nelson was arrested on December 30 on the charges of capital murder by the authorities.

-At her trial in August 2013, Nelson claimed that in the surveillance video she was helping Jonathan’s stepfather, David, who allegedly asked her to dispose of a full trash can.
+At her trial in August 2013, Nelson claimed that in the surveillance video, she was helping Jonathan’s stepfather, David, who allegedly asked her to dispose of a full trash can.
 She proffered her innocence by saying she was ignorant of what was inside.
 Her attorney, Allen Tanner, further alleged that David paid Nelson $20 to dispose of the body.
-However, phone call records and surveillance video placed David at a local bar during the time period of the crime and were cleared of any wrongdoing.
+However, phone call records and surveillance video placed David at a local bar during the period of the crime and were cleared of any wrongdoing.

 The prosecutors brought out burned carpet scraps, similar to the one found at the ditch, and a sweatshirt belonging to Jonathan reportedly recovered from a trash can at Mona’s home.
 A forensic expert stated that the clothing item tested “positive for blood…that matched Mona Nelson.”
 Furthermore, a neighbor testified that he saw Mona in her truck at the driveway of the place Jonathan was last seen, adding that she left the residence half an hour later.

-While no conventional motive was found, the prosecutor alleged Mona’s inebriated state and a fiery temper to be the reason behind the murder.
-As per the District Attorney, Mona, under influence of alcohol, was furious when Jonathan refused to let her enter the apartment and responded by attacking him.
-It was further alleged that Mona took the corpse to her home and used a welding torch to disfigure the body, before dumping it in a ditch.
+While no conventional motive was found, the prosecutor alleged Mona’s inebriated state and fiery temper to be the reason behind the murder.
+As per the District Attorney, Mona, under the influence of alcohol, was furious when Jonathan refused to let her enter the apartment and responded by attacking him.
+It was further alleged that Mona took the corpse to her home and used a welding torch to disfigure the body before dumping it in a ditch.

 Against the advice of her counsel, Mona requested State District Judge Jeannine Barr to pronounce her punishment in the capital murder case instead of a jury.
 She was convicted of capital murder and received a strict sentence of life imprisonment without the chance of parole.
-She refused to testify and spoke in her defense only after the judgment was pronounced, stating “I’m innocent, and I maintain my innocence.
+She refused to testify and spoke in her defense only after the judgment was pronounced, stating, “I’m innocent, and I maintain my innocence.
 I wouldn’t harm anybody.”

 Read More: How Did Diane Kyne Die?